-5.1 Methods and Data
+5.1 Methods and data

-We assess future agricultural crop yields in a 1.5°C and 2°C warmer world for the four major staple crops maize, wheat, rice and soy based on projections from the ISI-MIP Fast Track database (Warszawski et al., 2013; Rosenzweig et al., 2013).
+- To assess projections of future agricultural crop yields in a 1.5°C and 2°C warmer world, we base our analysis of climate change impacts on the yields for the four major staple crops maize, wheat, rice and soy in the ISI-MIP database (Warszawski et al., 2013; Rosenzweig et al., 2013).
 Projections for agricultural production depend on a complex interplay of a range of factors, including physical responses to soils, climate and chemical processes, or nutrient and water availability, but are also strongly determined by human development and management.
 The representation of these processes differs strongly between different agricultural models.
-While studies suggest an increase in productivity for some crops as a result of higher CO2-concentrations, large uncertainties remain with regard to temperature sensitivity, nutrient and water limitations, differences in regional responses and also the interactions between these different factors (Rosenzweig et al., 2013).
+While studies suggest an increase in productivity for some crops as a result of higher CO2-concentrations, - large uncertainties remain with regard to temperature sensitivity, nutrient and water limitations, differences in regional responses and also the interactions between those different factors (Rosenzweig et al., 2013).
 According to their metabolic pathways of carbon fixation in photosynthesis, main crops can be categorized as C3 and C4 plants.
 C4 plants such as maize, sorghum and sugar cane have a high CO2 efficiency and as a consequence profit little from increased CO2-concentrations, whereas for C3 plants including wheat, rice and soy a positive CO2 - fertilization effect is to be expected.
-At the same time, increased CO2-concentrations may lead to improved water use efficiency (Eamus, 1991).
+5 At the same time, increased CO2-concentrations may lead to improved water use efficiency (Eamus, 1991).
 However, the effect of elevated CO2 concentrations on plant growth is highly uncertain (McGrath and Lobell, 2013) and the representation of this effect greatly differs between different agricultural models.
 As a consequence, the ISI-MIP protocol has been conducted with and without accounting for CO2-fertilization effects (further referred to as the CO2-ensemble and noCO2-ensemble, respectively).

-Recent findings also underline the importance of elevated temperatures and heat extremes (Gourdji et al., 2013; Deryng et al., 2014), ozone concentrations (Tai et al., 2014) as well as the potential of increasing susceptibility to disease as a consequence of elevated CO2 levels (Vaughan et al., 2014) for agricultural yields, which may counteract potential yield gains by CO2-fertilization (Porter et al., 2014).
-Results for the CO2 and noCO2-ensembles are presented separately, showing the range of potential manifestations and the additional risks of regional yield reductions, if effects of CO2-fertilization turn out to be lower than estimated by the model ensemble.
+- effects (further referred to as the CO2-ensemble and noCO2-ensemble, respectively).
+Recent findings also underline the importance of elevated temperatures and heat extremes (Gourdji et al., 2013; Deryng et al., 2014), ozone concentrations (Tai et al., 2014) as well as the potential of increasing susceptibility to disease as a consequence of elevated CO2 levels (Vaughan et al., 2014) for agricultural yields, which may 15 counteract potential yield gains by CO2-fertilization (Porter et al., 2014).
+Results for the CO2 and noCO2-ensembles are presented separately, showing the range of potential - manifestations and the additional risks of regional yield reductions, if effects of CO2fertilization turn out to be lower than estimated by the model ensemble.